Skip to main content

 Hiawatha Lake

-A TSI near 43 places Hiawatha Lake in the mesotrophic band — moderate productivity, with seasonal swings between clearer spring water and richer late-summer conditions.
+At a TSI of 52, Hiawatha Lake reads as eutrophic — nutrient-rich enough that summer algal growth and reduced clarity are expected, not unusual.
 At 58 ft of maximum depth, Hiawatha Lake stratifies reliably through the summer — the hypolimnion stays cooler and clearer than the surface layer suggests.
 At 36 acres, Hiawatha Lake sits below the Wisconsin median: a small water where shoreline activity has an outsized effect on water quality.
-Within the 202 graded lakes of Vilas County, Hiawatha Lake sits at rank 164, near the bottom of the county list.
+Hiawatha Lake sits at rank 134 of 191 in Vilas County, in the lower half of the local distribution.

 No invasive species are currently listed at Hiawatha Lake — the lake remains off the Wisconsin infested-waters roster.
 Walleye are documented at Hiawatha Lake, one of 3 fish species on record for the lake.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.